 - fund outreach, education, and advocacy

-That is why MWH informs and educates communities, just like urgent health campaigns of the past.
+That’s why MWH informs and educates communities, like urgent health campaigns of the past.
 We use print materials, assistive technology, and social media.

 Movement Happens When People Come Together